 If you follow these simple rules you will relieve your bodies from extra stress and excitation will fall asleep much easier and will wake up more refreshed and renewed.
 These rules if applied to your kids will help them to have a better sleep and be more active during daytime; will make positive effect on their learning ability, physical and mental health.

-Children’s lies about screen time
+Children’s lies about screen time and our response

 I don’t suppose I’m revealing anything new to you when I tell you that your kids probably aren’t telling you the absolute truth, 100% of the time.
 If you’re a parent and your kid’s talking, I’m guessing you’re well aware of that fact.
 Sociologists and psychologists can tell you a number of reasons why they do it and suggest good ways to respond to different types of lies.
 Whether it’s lies about screen time or anything else, the reasons for it are well documented.